shohan1138/day-5-of-python/README.md

-📘 Day 5 of Python
-Welcome to the Day 5 of Python repository!
+Day 5 of Python
-This project contains beginner-friendly Python exercises and mini-programs designed to reinforce core programming concepts such as:
+This repository contains beginner-level Python scripts created on the fifth day of learning Python.
+Each file demonstrates core programming concepts such as loops, conditionals, input/output, and basic algorithmic thinking.

-Loops
-Conditionals
-Input/Output
-Basic algorithmic thinking

-📁 Files Overview
+Files Description
 fizz_buzz.py
-Implements the classic FizzBuzz challenge using loops and conditionals to print numbers with substitutions for multiples of 3 and 5.
+A classic FizzBuzz challenge that prints numbers from 1 to 100, substituting "Fizz" for multiples of 3, "Buzz" for multiples of 5, and "FizzBuzz" for multiples of both. highest_score_in_the_class.py

-highest_score_in_the_class.py
-Takes a list of student scores and determines the highest score using loop-based comparison.
+Finds the highest score from a list of student scores using loop-based comparison logic. loop_for.py

-loop_for.py
-Demonstrates basic usage of for loops with different data types.
+Demonstrates basic usage of for loops with different data types such as strings and lists. loop_for_range.py

-loop_for_range.py
-Explores the range() function in for loops for controlled iteration.
+Explores the range() function in for loops to control iteration over a sequence of numbers. password_generator.py

-password_generator.py
-Generates random passwords using user-defined counts of uppercase letters, lowercase letters, symbols, and numbers.
-Includes both easy (serial) and hard (shuffled) password generation.
+Generates random passwords based on user-defined counts of letters, symbols, and numbers.
+Includes both easy (ordered) and hard (shuffled) password generation. students_height.py

-students_height.py
-Calculates the average height from a list of student heights entered by the user.
+Calculates the average height from a list of student heights entered by the user, using loops and arithmetic operations.